Nicanor008/Shoman-Web-app-platform/README.md

 ## How To Contribute

-\*_Contributions are closed at the moment for this program_, nevertheless, you can still use this repo for your own purposes\*
+\*_Contributions are closed at the moment for this program_, nevertheless, you can still use this repo for your purposes\*

 - Fork this repo or just clone the project to your own machine
 - install dependencies, `yarn`
-- Work on your fork/clone, Create a new branch, make your changes and additions on your branch(Branch naming, e.g. issueType/#issue-name-issue-no -> **feat/mentor-side-dashboard-#12**)
+- Work on your fork/clone, Create a new branch, and make your changes and additions on your branch(Branch naming, e.g. issue type/#issue-name-issue-no -> **feat/mentor-side-dashboard-#12**)
 - Commit changes
 - Make sure you merge the latest from "upstream" and - resolve conflicts if there is any(on forks)
 - Push your work back up to the fork/clone origin
 - Submit a Pull request so that we can review your changes

-### firing up the dev environment
+### Firing up the dev environment

-- Make sure you've gatsby installed globally, `npm install -g gatsby-cli`.
+- Make sure you've Gatsby installed globally, `npm install -g gatsby-cli`.
 - Install the latest version of nodejs
 - Check specific instructions of